khvorov45/cambodia/data-raw/problems.md

 - A number of cases are under 18 (as low as 1) in 2017 and only in 2017.
 Don't know if this is how it's meant to be.

+- ID K112H5 has 2 entries for visit 1

 # Serology 2018